Abstract

 2. They do not take as their starting point the daily educational needs of the typical family.

-3. They lack a problem focus; i.e., they do not formulate the typical learning and educational problems that pupils, students, and parents face on a daily basis.
+3. They lack a problem focus; i.e., they do not formulate the

 4. As a result of the preceding point, the solutions offered are not as incisive (i.e. as problem-centred) as they could be.